mukaiizawa/Paren/readme.md

 # Documentation
 Paren comes with a UNIX-like manual page system.

+First, you need to generate an index file with the following command.

+    $ paren mandb

+After creating the index file, you can refer to the manual with the man command as follows.

     $ paren man [PAGE]

-You might want to start by running the following manual pages.
+You may want to check the following manuals as a starting point.

-- man-pages
+- intro(7)
-- whatis
+- whatis(1)
-- lang
+- man-pages(7)
-- tutor
+- lang(7)

 # Special Thanks